Skip to content

 What the application requires

-A site address and APN, scope description (square footage being re-clad), material spec, and Title 24 documentation if applicable.
+A typical re-side application needs the site address and APN, a scope description with the square footage being re-clad, the material specification, and Title 24 documentation where the scope triggers it.
 WUI parcels require Chapter 7A compliance documentation — listed assemblies, ember-resistant venting, and Zone 0 detailing.
-Architects' drawings aren't required for straightforward re-side.
+Architects' drawings generally aren't required for a straightforward re-side.
+The energy-documentation piece surprises people most often, so if your scope grows beyond cosmetic it's worth reviewing the California Energy Commission's building standards early, before the application stage.

 Typical timelines by jurisdiction